Our Favorite Destinations That Keep Us Grounded— Taormina, Italy

 It all started when my mother was walking along the street of Corso Umberto and spotted a flyer advertising a house for sale in Taormina.
 With only Google Translate to guide her, she took a leap of faith and entrusted her dream to a local real estate agency run by Enza and her husband, Tino.
 Though words exchanged between them were few and they do not speak the same language, a deeper understanding blossomed.
 A beautiful connection beyond speech, their kindness and unwavering support turned what seemed impossible into reality.

 But the story of her connection to Taormina began even earlier.
 Almost 30 years ago, my mother first came to this seaside town to attend Babilonia, a local school of Italian.
 The experience left a lasting impression, so much that she couldn’t get Taormina out of her head.
-Hence why owning a home here became a personal milestone and ultimately a dream come true.
+Hence why owning a home here became a personal milestone and ultimately a dream.

 Last October, I had the opportunity to attend the very same school.
 After just a few days at Babilonia, I completely understood why my mother fell in love with this place.
 The atmosphere was warm and welcoming, where you not only learn Italian, but also make friends from around the world and gain hands-on experiences like cooking lessons.
 (I still owe my family the traditional pasta we learned to make, sorry!)